http://restsql.org

 index.html

 web.xml: Change the restSQL WEB-INF/web.xml.
 The LifecycleManager needs to know where to load your restsql.properties.
-Here's an example:
+Here's the default:

 <context-param>